comby-tools/comby-reducer/README.md

 }
 ```

 The `memset` statement causes a crash when we run this program.
-There's some junk in there
+There's some
-that we don't need to understand the crash.
+junk in there that we don't need to trigger the crash.
 Let's get started.

-**Step 1**: `cd example`
+**Step 2.** `cd example`

 Next, we'll use a "pretend compiler" that crashes when it "compiles" our
 program (in reality, our "compiler" crashes when it runs a valid C program, not
-when actually compiling it, but let's suspend our greater knowledge for now).
+when actually compiling it, but we'll suspend our greater knowledge for now).

-**Step 2**: run `./compiler.sh program.c`. to see the compiler crash.
+**Step 3**: run `./compiler.sh program.c`. to see the compiler crash.
 You'll see something like this at the end:

 ```bash
 ...
 ./compiler.sh: line 7: 41936 Segmentation fault: 11  ./program
 ```

-**Step 3**: run `node ../dist/index.js program.c --file /tmp/in.c --debug --transforms ../transforms -- ./compiler.sh @@`
+**Step 3**: run `comby-reducer program.c --file /tmp/in.c --language .c --transforms ../transforms -- ./compiler.sh @@`

 You should see: